 Field of Study

-The highest concentration of undergraduates—58%—was in Western Europe.
-18% in Asia, 10% studied in Latin America, 6% in Oceania (Australia & New Zealand), and 8% in all other regions combined.
+The highest concentration of undergraduates—62%—was in Europe.
+18% in Asia, 12% studied in Latin America, 4% in Oceania (Australia & New Zealand), and 4% in all other regions combined.
+The breakdown for graduate students was 33% in Asia, 31% in Europe, 22% in Latin America, and 13% in all other regions combined.

 Duration of Study